 When a bone defect occurs, stem cells and bone tissue cells are recruited to the affected area and stimulated by physiological processes, which triggers their osteogenic differentiation [3].
 However, when the size of the defect site is large, natural bone induction may not be sufficient [7].
-Therefore, it is also required that the scaffold itself has a certain bone induction function to stimulate osteogenic differentiation in situ [2,21].
-Materials used for scaffold preparation can generally be divided into polymers, bioceramics, and bioglass [30,47,48,49].
-Polymers have attracted a lot of attention due to their high porosity, their biodegradability, their high specific surface area, and their mechanical stability [8].
+Therefore, it is also required that the scaffold itself has a certain bone induction function to stimulate osteogenic differentiation in situ [2], [21].
+Materials used for scaffold preparation can generally be divided into polymers, bioceramics and bioglass [30], [47]-[49].
+Polymers have attracted a lot of attention due to their high porosity, biodegradability, specific surface area and mechanical stability [8].

-Mechanical stimulation of osteoblasts in vivo involves bone matrix deformation and interstitial fluid flow; this is a highly valued method of mechanical stimulation of osteoblastic osteogenic differentiation of osteocytes [42,46].
-ISF flows in response to mechanical loading, muscle contraction, blood pressure, and other influences, generating FSS at the cell surface [46].
+Mechanical stimulation of osteoblasts in vivo involves bone matrix deformation and interstitial fluid flow, which is a highly valued method of mechanical stimulation of osteoblastic osteogenic differentiation of osteocytes [42], [46].
+ISF flows in response to mechanical loading, muscle contraction, blood pressure and other influences, generating FSS at the cell surface [46].
 A high degree of vascularisation is characteristic of bone tissue.
-When a bone defect occurs, a blood vessel is damaged by an external force and blood flows through the defect area as a result of the rupture [23,28].
+When a bone defect occurs, a blood vessel is damaged by an external force and blood flows through the defect area as a result of the rupture [23], [28].
 FSS stimulates osteoblasts and osteocytes more significantly than other cells.
-When osteocytes are mechanically stimulated, osteoblasts can convert them into biochemical stimuli and rebuild bone tissue [12,42,52].
-FSS can affect the expression, function and distribution of connexins on the cell surface, as well as the synthesis, metabolism and release of growth factors, which in turn affect the biological behavior of cells [20].
+When osteocytes are mechanically stimulated, osteoblasts can convert them into biochemical stimuli and rebuild bone tissue [12], [42], [52].
+FSS can affect the expression, function and distribution of connexins on the cell surface, as well as the synthesis, metabolism and release of growth factors, which, in turn, affect the biological behavior of cells [20].
 Cell function and tissue growth can be predicted by taking control of the FSS [36].
 Therefore, it is important to design suitable bone repair scaffolds and analyze cellular FSS to induce self-repair of bone tissue.

-SALERNO et al. employed a FSS bioreactor to investigate the impacts of different ranges of FSS on scaffolds for bone repair [29].
-Zhao et al. combination of CFD and FE to explore the effects of different scaffdod structures on FSS [53].
-D'Adamo et al. established a CFD model and found that there is higher shear stress near the entrance of the channel due to the development of the velocity profile [4].
+Salerno et al. [29] employed a FSS bioreactor to investigate the impacts of different ranges of FSS on scaffolds for bone repair.
+Zhao et al. [53] combined CFD and FE to explore the effects of different scaffdod structures on FSS.
+D'Adamo et al. [4] established a CFD model and found that there is higher shear stress near the entrance of the channel due to the development of the velocity profile.
 In previous research, researchers have used a unidirectional fluid-solid coupling CFD method to study bone repair scaffolds, and have paid less attention to the impact of FSS on cells.

-In previous research conducted by our group, a two-way fluid-structure interaction (FSI) model was established based on laminar flow [5].
+In our previous research, a two-way fluid-structure interaction (FSI) model was established based on laminar flow [5].
 However, during bone injury, damaged blood vessels rupture, resulting in a transition from laminar to turbulent flow [9].
-In the early stages of bone repair, a turbulent bidirectional fluid-structure coupling model more accurately reflects the physiological conditions.
-Consequently, this study selected bredigite, known for its excellent biocompatibility and biosafety, as the scaffold material, established a turbulent two-way FSI model, and investigated the effects of fluid shear stress (FSS) on the scaffold and cells.
+In the early stages of bone repair, a turbulent two-way FSI model more accurately reflects the physiological conditions.
+Consequently, this study selected bredigite, known for its excellent biocompatibility and biosafety, as the scaffold material, established a turbulent two-way FSI model and investigated the effects of fluid shear stress (FSS) on the scaffold and cells.